Screen Actors Guild Awards News

 'Up in the Air,' 'Precious' and 'Inglourious Basterds' Top SAG Award Nominations

-Submitted by Rich King on December 17, 2009
+By Rich King on December 17, 2009

 LOS ANGELES — Up in the Air, Precious and Inglourious Basterds each picked up three nominations to lead the field of contenders for the 16th Annual Screen Actors Guild Awards, organizers announced Thursday.